numsim-group/klimakoffer/milestone3/milestone3_odesolvers.md

 $$
 |y_{\delta}(t) - y(t)| = |\delta e^{\lambda t}|,
 $$
-we see that only for non-positive real ports, $a \le 0$, the difference stays small in time even when considering a small $\delta$ perturbation.
+we see that only for non-positive real parts, $a \le 0$, the difference stays small in time even when considering a small $\delta$ perturbation.
 The problem is called stable for $Re(\lambda) = a \le 0$.